How Long Do Ritalin Withdrawal Symptoms Last?

 Detox is often considered the first stage of treatment.
 It will help you navigate the complicated process of Ritalin withdrawal, but it doesn’t address patterns of thought and behavior that contribute to drug use.
 Various treatment approaches and settings can help provide the ongoing support necessary to maintain long-term sobriety after you complete detox.

 Cravings are very common during detox and can be challenging to overcome.
 This often leads to relapse.
 Constant medical care provided during inpatient treatment helps prevent relapse.
-Clinicians can provide necessary medication and medical expertise to lessen cravings and the effects of Ritalin withdrawals.
+Clinicians can provide the necessary medication and medical expertise to lessen cravings and the effects of Ritalin withdrawals.

 Psychotherapy for Depression